How To Create a Talent Management Strategy

 What is a talent management strategy?

-Key components of a talent management strategy include:
+Key elements of a talent management strategy

 • Career development.
-Throughout team members’ time with the company, your organization can offer development resources such as standardized onboarding and training, overview of career paths across the organization, on-demand courses, stipends for professional development events, and more.
+Throughout team members’ time with the company, your organization can offer talent development resources such as standardized onboarding and training, overview of career paths across the organization, on-demand courses, stipends for professional development events, and more.

 • Compensation and benefits.
 Compensating all workers fairly—and competitively—can help your organization attract and retain top talent.
 In addition to salary and wages, top companies offer team members a comprehensive list of benefits.

-Creating a talent management strategy
+How to create a talent management plan

 1. Understand overall business objectives